-To find out which development boards and debug probes are supported, check Supported development boards and Supported debug probes.
+For more information about supported hardware, see Supported development boards and MCUs and Supported debug probes.

 Keil Studio Cloud is a new software tool under constant development, and we regularly publish bug fixes and feature updates.
 To use run and debug capabilities, you must use Google Chrome or Microsoft Edge (chromium).